s4/docs/source/tutorials/multiple_nodes.rst

   All partitions 0-*n* should be represented in the configuration, where *n* is the ((number of nodes)-1).

-  This element is valid for S4 nodes only.

 * **machine**

   The machine on which the node will run.